Gonsolin sharp again, Dodgers blank Mets 2-0 in NL showdown – KION546

 The Mets’ run of 26 consecutive shutout innings ended in the fifth.
 Mookie Betts’ RBI single to left-center scored Taylor, who went 2 for 3 in addition to playing stellar defense.

-Justin Turner chased Walker with a two-out RBI double to deep right over Marte in the sixth.
+Justin Turner chased Walker with a two-out RBI double to deep right in the sixth.

 New York had thrown back-to-back shutouts in its previous two games against last-place Washington, capping a 6-0 homestand.